 - Remove tea bags.
 Don't squeeze them, squeezing them will make your tea bitter.

-- Add sugar to the hot tea, stir until dissolved.
+- Stir sugar into the hot tea, stir until dissolved.
 Let it cool for 5-10 minutes.

-- Fill a glass pitcher with ice, pour the warm tea over the ice.
-Top off with water and stir.
+- Fill a 2-quart pitcher with ice, then pour the warm tea over the ice.
+Top off with cold water and stir.

 Disclosure: Some of the links in this post are affiliate links.
 If you click on the link and purchase the item, I will receive a commission.
 I only recommend products or services that I personally believe will add value to my readers.
 All opinions stated are strictly my own.
 Read our full disclosure policy for more information.